 Performance anxiety is the opposite of trading in the zone!

 I can’t speak for you but my experience during my early market years made clear that performance anxiety is a major obstacle to trading success.
-Once you start to alter your trading based on your account balance you are pretty much toast and performance will suffer.
+Once you start to alter your trading based on your account balance performance will suffer.
 At least short term!

-Performance anxiety during weak spells: When you face a regular equity draw down after a good market period you suddenly start to move stops to breakeven or realize profits quickly in order to get rid of this ugly -but normal- pull back in your equity curve.
-This normally make things worse and increases your drawdown beyond your comfort level quickly.
+Performance anxiety during weak spells: When you face a regular equity draw down after a good market period you suddenly start to move stops to breakeven or realize profits too quickly in order to get rid of this ugly -but normal- pull back in your equity curve.
+This normally makes things worse by triggering overtrading with the potential to quickly deepen your drawdown beyond your comfort level.
 Once you got your composure back you start to follow your rules again in an attempt to climb out of the larger then desired account hole.

 We have all been there!

 Performance anxiety can also strike when you are doing exceptionally well for a while and even scored some big wins recently.
-You are thrilled and suddenly start to focus on your equity curves ability to go vertical, not realizing that the market environment played an important role in all this.
-You decide to increase your position sizes and thus your risk slightly because you feel invincible and want to really push your luck.
-Once the market environment is changing you’ll likely won’t be able to fall back to your regular process in time and suffer a larger than necessary drawdown in the process.
+You are thrilled and start to watch your equity curve like a hawk being in pure awe of it’s ability to go vertical, not realizing that the market environment played an important role in all this.
+You decide to increase your position sizes hencing increasing your risk as well because you feel invincible and really want to push your luck.
+Once the market environment is shifting you’ll likely won’t be able to fall back to your regular process in time and suffer a larger than necessary drawdown in the process.

 Solution: Ignore your account balance altogether and simply work with a statistically calculated expectancy based on your trading history.
 Try to keep that calculated expectancy green throughout the year!

 As long as the expectancy is green you just ‘trade your process’ and only check your account balance once a quarter or so.
 Ideally this calculated expectancy only represents a basic system based on win-rate and risk-multiple.
 It also helps to statistically verify that your calculated expectancy is real.
 More on this in the following chapters.